-When Chronographs arrived in the Olympics in the early 20th century, they set new precedents for accurate timing.
-Before the 1912 Olympics, judges of each discipline used their own stopwatches, often supplied by different brands, this led to many inaccuracies with timing results.
-In 1912 the International Olympic Committee (IOC) introduced an official timekeeper, for the first time Chronographs were used to accurately record times in athletics down to one-hundredth of a second.
+When chronographs arrived in the Olympics in the early 20th century, they set new precedents for accurate timing.
+Before the 1912 Olympics, judges of each discipline used their own stopwatches, often supplied by different brands, which led to many inaccuracies with timing results.
+In 1912, the International Olympic Committee (IOC) introduced an official timekeeper.
+For the first time, chronographs were used to accurately record times in athletics down to one-hundredth of a second.
 The Chrono-Classic collection pays tribute to some of the ground-breaking, British Olympic gold medallists from the 1912 games in Stockholm.

-Named after Sidney Swann, the only Cambridge member in the Great Britain, Men’s Eight Rowing team that took gold in 1912.
-Swann was the first Manx person to win a Olympic Gold, a feat unmatched for a hundred years.
+Named after Sidney Swann, the only Cambridge member in the Great Britain Men’s Eight Rowing team that took gold in 1912.
+Swann was the first Manx person to win an Olympic Gold, a feat unmatched for a hundred years.